sequencemedia/react-select-element-io/README.md

 An example implementation of [React Select Element](https://github.com/sequencemedia/react-select-element).

-CD into the application root folder and in your terminal enter the commands:
+Change directory into the application root folder and in your terminal enter the commands:

 ```
 npm install